Basis dependence of Neural Quantum States for the Transverse Field Ising Model: Key factors for NQS performance

 The variational energy expectation value for a state $\Psi_\omega(s) = A_\omega(s)e^{i \phi_\omega(s)} $ is then given by \cref{eq:Eloc} as

 The optimal energy depends on a complicated interplay between amplitudes and phases.
 This difficulty can be illuminated by considering two limiting cases.\\

 \paragraph{Stoquastic Hamiltonians:}

 Stoquastic Hamiltonians are defined as $H_{s\neq s'}\leq 0$.
 As this is equivalent to $\Theta_H(s,s') = 0$, the variational energy is minimized by a state with $\varphi(s) = 0$, independent of $A_\omega(s)$.
 This phase structure can be easily found by optimization procedures, as decreasing the imaginary part of the wavefunction always results in a lower energy.
 These considerations hold for Hamiltonians that are related to stoquastic ones via a local gauge transformation, i.e. $\Theta_H(x,x') = \vartheta_H(x')-\vartheta_H(x)$.
-Again, in this case, the problem of optimizing amplitudes and phases decouples, as the optimal phase structure can be found by fitting $\varphi_\omega(s) = \vartheta_H(s)$.\\ In both cases, the performance of the neural quantum state is mostly dominated by minimizing
+Again, in this case, the problem of optimizing amplitudes and phases decouples, as the optimal phase structure can be found by fitting $\varphi_\omega(s) = \vartheta_H(s)$.\\